 A highlight of the Rome weekend: at Sunday noon there’s always a big happening when Papa blesses the crowd.
 You don’t really see him on the photo but he is standing at library window, second window from the right, (see the highest floor).

 If you plan to go inside the Basilica like you should do, don’t try to do it a this time when everybody else is here.

 The St Peter’s Basilica dome is massive.
 The dome is the tallest coupole of the world.
 If you want to get up in the dome, take the elevator to the roof where the dome begins and then climb 330 stairs between the dome’s inner and outer wall.
 On the photo you can see us climb between two walls.

-Going up is worth the effort, the views from the top are magnific in all directions and you can also see the Basilica interior from above.
+Going up is worth the effort, the views from the top are sensational and you can also see the Basilica interior from above.